The competition is over. The results can be found here

 Would you like to sponsor the competition?
 Contact us.

 last change: Wed Jun 21 19:26:35 CEST 2017

 Each team is allowed to a single submission with 1 bot.
 Teams and bots aren't allowed to cooperate.

 Changes compared to 2016 edition:

 During the contest, ViZDoom will have somewhat limited capabilities.
 It will be enforced by loading _vizdoom.cfg and +vizdoom_nocheat flag but anyway here is the list of settings and methods your agents aren't allowed to use during the competition:

 All paths and configs are set so that running the programs from the team directory is required so run the agent from their directory and do not change it during runtime.

 To make a submission for the competition follow the submission page guidelines.

-In the spirit of open science, all submissions will be published on this website after the competition is finished.
+Selected submissions might be published on this website after the competition is finished.

 Wojciech Jaśkowski, Michał Kempka, Marek Wydmuch